-Many other independent meeting professionals I know who love our industry, are great presenters, and have unparalleled expertise on important perennial meeting education areas have told me about being rejected in the same ways I’ve described.
+Many other independent meeting professionals I know who love our industry, are great presenters, and have unparalleled expertise on important perennial meeting education areas have told me about similar rejections.
 Most of us have pretty much given up submitting sessions as a result.

 Some may see what I’ve written as sour grapes.
-I’ll only add that I’ve been an educator of one kind or another for forty years, there’s a large unmet need for what I and other experts do, and I’m frustrated that our offers to share it with our fellow professionals are stymied by the meeting associations whose purported mission is to serve our industry.
+I’ll only add that I’ve been an educator of one kind or another for forty years.
+There’s a large unmet need for what I and other experts do.
+And I’m frustrated that meeting associations, whose purported mission is serving our industry, stymie our offers to share our expertise with our fellow professionals.

 “Best” is context-specific, a matter of opinion, and transitory.